 Pros:

-• Noise reduction: Listen to your fridge, You can actually hear it droning away.
+- Noise reduction: Listen to your fridge, You can hear it droning away.
 Keeping your fridge in the basement can make your kitchen a quieter, more restful place to enjoy a cup of coffee.

 Cons:

-• Inconvenience: Surely this is the biggest disadvantage of having a fridge in the basement.
-It can be annoying to have to go down into the basement to fetch milk or something else.
+- Inconvenience: Surely this is the biggest disadvantage of having a fridge in the basement.
+It can be not very pleasant to have to go down into the basement to fetch milk or something else.
 When your fridge is in the kitchen, everything is close at hand.

 Is It Safe To Have a Fridge in The Basement?